tupelo-shen/my_test/doc/linux/mips-architecture/others/MIPS架构体系透视17-MIPS多线程.md

 The MIPS architecture already provides multiple ways to refuse an interrupt exception.
 An interrupt to any thread from this VPE can be prevented by exception mode, a global interrupt-enable flag (whichmay be zero), and per-interrupt mask bits: that’s SR(EXL), SR(IE), and SR(IM)—and that list is not exhaustive.

-The MIPSMTspecification adds yet another reason not to take an interrupt.
+The MIPS MT specification adds yet another reason not to take an interrupt.
 You can now set a new per-TC CP0 register field TCStatus(IXMT) (interrupt exempt), which will prevent the particular TC from being used for an interrupt exception.

 ## 17.3.4 Thread Priority Hints